richardTowers/verify-tech-docs/source/documentation/env/envEndToEndTests.md

 1. Request IP whitelisting for your hosts from GOV.UK Verify support at
     <idasupport+onboarding@digital.cabinet-office.gov.uk>.
-2. Go to the password generation page:
+1. Go to the password generation page:
     [](https://idp-stub-integration.ida.digital.cabinet-office.gov.uk/password-gen)
-3. Store the password securely.
+1. Store the password securely.
 Then email us the hash, along with a username of your choice.

-> > **important**
-> >
-> > Don't email us the password.
-Send us the hash and your chosen
+    > **Important:** Don't email us the password.
+Send us the hash and your chosen username.
-> > username.

-> We'll use this hash and username to configure your authentication
-> credentials to the user administration API for the test identity
+   We'll use this hash and username to configure your authentication credentials to the user administration API for the test identity provider.
-> provider.

 ### Create test users